FloBroderick/pmm-home-test/README.md

 ### Style metro layers

 Now it is time to start styling the layers.
-We will start with the metro stations and metro lines layers.
-We recommend you hide the rest of the layers while working on this.
+We will start with the metro stations and metro lines layers, and we recommend you hide the rest of the layers while working on this.

 In Builder, click on the metro stations layer and go to the `STYLE` tab.
 Select `By value` on the `POINT COLOR` subsection, using `line` as the column name, and pick a color scheme.